Jaerock Lee: My Life, My Faith

 The Italian Christian publisher Evangelista Media published Understanding the Message of the Cross of Jesus Christ.
 Richard R. Blake reviewed the book for Reader Views in the US.
 The Message of the Cross has been published in 57 different languages including English, Nepalese, and Indian vernacular languages such as Hindi, Tamil, Telugu, Punjabi, Simte, and Tangkhul.
 Hindi version of the book was covered by CNN-IBN.

 The Law of God

 The Law of God is a collection of Lee's topical messages on the Ten Commandments.
 The primary focus of the book is the reason behind the Ten Commandments and the spiritual significance of each Commandment.

 The Power of God

 In the book The Power of God, Lee has attempted to introduce the process in which a person may meet God.

 Heaven

 Creation House, an imprint of Christian publisher Charisma Media in the US published the first volume of Lee's book Heaven.
 In Heaven volume 1, Lee discusses the different places of heaven: Paradise, the First Kingdom of Heaven, the Second Kingdom of Heaven, the Third Kingdom of Heaven, New Jerusalem and the rewards given according to each one's measure of faith.
 In the second volume of Heaven, Lee writes that the combination of twelve precious stones represents the heart of Jesus Christ and God.

-Lee also writes about the prophets in the first-ranked group in heaven: Elijah, Enoch, Abraham, and Moses.
+Lee also wrote about the prophets in the first-ranked group in heaven: Elijah, Enoch, Abraham, and Moses.

-The Indonesian translation of Heaven and Hell have been listed as a bestseller in Indonesia.
+The Indonesian translation of Heaven and Hell has been listed as a bestseller in Indonesia.
 At the Jerusalem Book Fair in 2011, the president of Israel Shimon Peres and the mayor of Jerusalem mayor Nir Barkat received copies of the book.